Jonny Lattimer

 Jonny Lattimer is a songwriter, musician, and producer, who first came to prominence through his work with Ellie Goulding.
-Jonny co-wrote with Goulding two singles which appear on her double platinum selling debut album, Lights.
+Jonny co-wrote with Goulding two singles which appear on her double platinum-selling debut album, Lights.
 Those singles are the Starsmith-produced UK top five "Starry Eyed", which went on to become a global hit, and "The Writer".
-In addition, Lattimer co-wrote "Figure 8", which was second single taken from her second studio album Halcyon.
+In addition, Lattimer co-wrote "Figure 8", which was the second single taken from her second studio album Halcyon.

 Lattimer also co-wrote The X Factor finalist Rebecca Ferguson's song "Backtrack", which was taken as the lead single from the deluxe edition of her debut album Heaven (2012).